seedhartha/kotorblender/README.md

-# KotORBlender
+# KotorBlender

-This add-on is a fork of KotORBlender, upgraded to support Blender 2.8+.
-KotORBlender is in turn based on NeverBlender, forked from version 1.23a.
+This add-on is a fork of KotorBlender, upgraded to support Blender 2.8+.
+KotorBlender is in turn based on NeverBlender, forked from version 1.23a.

 ## Features